What is depression in children?

 Your child’s psychologist or psychiatrist might use cognitive behaviour therapy (CBT).
 This is a type of talking therapy that can help children change unhelpful or unhealthy thinking habits and behaviour.

-Your child’s therapist might use other approaches as well, like play therapy, parent therapy or family therapy.
+Your child’s therapist might use other approaches as well, like relaxation, mindfulness, play therapy, parent therapy or family therapy.

 These therapies can help your child learn to think more positively and get better at dealing with challenges.
-This means she’s less likely to have depression again.
+This means he’s less likely to have depression again.

 If the problem is serious, your doctor might talk with you about your child trying medication to help with the symptoms.